 by Penny Joss Fletcher, M.A., LMFT

-Published in the Summer 2011 issue of Resolve for the journey and beyond
+Published in the Summer 2011 issue of

 Whether you have done three cycles of the same treatment or ten cycles of a variety of treatments, when you are not successful in conceiving and bringing a baby home, you will be asking yourselves what to do next.
 How are you to know when enough is enough?